Omar Ochoa Law Firm

 Special rules and timeframes may apply in cases involving property damage claims against government entities.
 It's therefore wise to be aware of the specific statutes and requirements for suing government agencies.

-Are There Any Other Limits for Property Damage Claims in Texas?
+Other Legal Considerations for Property Damage Claims

 Texas Tort Claims Act

-Additional Insurance Policies
+Insurance Policies

 Your insurance policies' specific terms and limitations can affect your property damage claim.
 For example, a given policy's coverage limits, deductibles, and exclusions can all influence the amount of compensation you can recover.